Folds/english/README.md

 through Windows 10, and WINE).

 This project is a "fork" that started with version 3040 of the Osmosian Order's IDE and compiler.
+This project also includes code from version 4700 of the Osmosian Order's IDE and compiler.
 The Osmosian Order considers this project's IDE to be "contrary to Osmosian principles," and does not want their name associated with it.
 This project (and the project's documentation) only use the word Osmosian where it is necessary to indicate which portions